VersusControl/devops-ai-guidelines/ai-roadmap-for-devops/05-01-mcp-model-context-protocol.md

 ⏳ Snapshots are being created in the background (typically takes 5-10 minutes).

-🛡️ Once snapshots complete, you can safely restart the instance.
+�️ Once snapshots complete, you can safely restart the instance.
 Would you like me to:
 1. Monitor snapshot progress
 2. Restart the instance when snapshots are complete
 3. Just notify you when snapshots are ready
 ```

+**VS Code Copilot Command**: `@mcp Create a snapshot of instance i-0db123456789abcde0 before maintenance`

 #### Example 3: Resource Optimization

 **User Request**: "Show me all stopped instances and estimate cost savings"

 **AI Response**:
 ```
 I'll analyze your stopped instances and calculate potential savings.